 POWDER HOUSE PASS CID - The Powder House Pass Community Improvement District received a loan to construct sanitary sewer lines in a proposed development and a wastewater treatment facility to serve the development.
 The loan is for \$2,575,218 at 3.25 percent for 30 years.
 As a result of increased project costs, Powder House Pass CID was awarded a second loan for \$2,060,000 at 2.5 percent for 30 years.
+The district received a third loan to expand its wastewater treatment facility and install an additional lift station for Phase 3 of the development.
+The loan was for \$7,163,500 at 2.125 percent for 30 years.

 PRAIRIE MEADOWS SANITARY DISTRICT - Prairie Meadows first SRF loan was used to partially fund a project to replace or rehabilitate the district's wastewater collection system.
 The \$788,000 loan, at 3.25 percent for 20 years, included \$200,000 of principal forgiveness.
-This loan was rescinded and second loan issued for the project in the amount of \$588,000 at 3.25 percent for 30 years.
+This loan was rescinded and a second loan issued for the project in the amount of \$588,000 at 3.25 percent for 30 years.
+This loan was de-obligated at the city's request.